 Pro Bono Experience

-She has also worked on numerous Time’s Up cases, including representing a woman who was sued for defamation by her former acting coach after she publicized her opinion that his acting classes were not beneficial.
-Margaret also works with Time’s Up clients on media training to lower their risk of defamation suits.
+She has also worked on numerous Time’s Up cases, including representing a struggling actress who was sued for defamation by her former acting coach after she publicized her opinion that his acting classes were cult-like.
+Margaret also works with Time’s Up clients on media training to discuss sexual assault allegations with lessened legal risk.

-Margaret also provides pro bono prepublication advice and newsroom trainings for smaller media organizations.
+Margaret also provides pro bono prepublication advice and newsroom trainings for media organizations.

 American Bar Association, Forum on Communications Law